 Fish monitoring has shown that where the river rehabilitation occurred, there have been spectacular increases in the numbers of key fish species including the threatened Murray Cod, Trout Cod and Macquarie Perch.
 The proportion of native fish compared to introduced species has also increased.
 Following the demonstrated success of these Demonstration Reaches, there are plans to apply the process on a larger scale within the Murray-Darling Basin and in other river systems to contribute to improving the health of Victorian waterways.

 The following fact sheets and journal article provide more detail on the Demonstration Reach program and outcomes:

 - Demonstration reaches in Victoria 2014 (PDF, 443.4 KB)

 - Demonstration reaches - Hollands Creek 2014 (PDF, 433.7 KB)

 - Demonstration reaches - Ovens River 2014 (PDF, 621.6 KB)

 - Boys, C. A., Lyon, J., Zampatti, B., Norris, A., Butcher, A., Robinson, W. and Jackson, P. (2014) Demonstration reaches: Looking back whilst moving forward with river rehabilitation under the Native Fish Strategy.
 Ecological Management and Restoration 15: 67–74

-Videos produced during this project provide information on pest fish removal, the release of Macquarie Perch, and the Ovens and Hollands Creek Demonstration Reaches:
+Videos produced during this project provide information on the Trout Cod Recovery Program, pest fish removal, the release of Macquarie Perch, and the Ovens and Hollands Creek Demonstration Reaches:

 The short video below titled 'Using electrofishing to remove Carp for the benefit of native fish in the Ovens River, Victoria' details the importance of this activity, is available on the DELWP YouTube channel, and can also be viewed below: